jha/ip-over-proto/README.md

 ## Building

 The first step is to build the binaries.
-They client and server binaries will live at `./bin/iop-client` and `./bin/iop-server` respectively.
+The client and server binaries will live at `./bin/iop-client` and `./bin/iop-server` respectively.

 ```bash
 # Use this to build both client and server